karthagokul/pyresumize/README.md

         #Call a remote API and pass the text info
         return list[]

+Currently the Engine supports PDF and DOCX File extensions , By implementing AbstractFileProcessor you can create your own parser to insert it to the engine via the method add_custom_text_processor.

 The ResumeEngine class has below member functions and with one of these you can apply your custom engine